anushkasomani/base_batch/README.md

-# 🐾 ProjectName - The AI NFT Petverse on Base Chain
+# 🐾 Token Tails – The AI NFT Petverse on Base Chain

 Where imagination becomes ownership, and your digital pet becomes your on-chain legend.

-**ProjectName** is an immersive web3 game where players use AI to create, nurture, and evolve unique NFT pets.
-Built on the Base chain, each interaction-minting, feeding, training-is a blockchain action, making your pet's journey truly eternal.
+**Token Tails** is an immersive web3 game where players use AI to create, mint, nurture, and evolve unique NFT pets.
+Built on the Base chain, every interaction-minting, feeding, training-is a blockchain action, making your pet's journey truly eternal.

 ---

-## 🧬 What Is ProjectName?
+## 🧬 What Is Token Tails?

-ProjectName transforms NFTs into evolving companions.
-It blends AI storytelling, gamified progression, and on-chain interactions to create a living digital world powered by your creativity.
+Token Tails transforms NFTs into evolving companions.
+Leveraging AI-powered image generation and smart contract technology, it blends creative prompts, gamified progression, and on-chain interactions to create a vibrant digital world powered by your imagination.

 ---

 ## 🌟 Features

-- **🧠 AI-Powered Pet Creation**
+- **🧠 AI-Powered NFT Pet Creation**
-  Use generative AI to bring your custom pet to life-appearance, name, and a dynamic origin story.
+  Use generative AI models to bring your custom pet to life.
+Enter your desired prompts to generate unique pet images, customize their appearance, name, and origin story.

 - **⛓ On-Chain Pet Minting**
-  Own your pet forever.
-Every creature minted becomes a soulbound NFT on Base.
+  Mint your AI-generated pet as a soulbound NFT directly on the Base chain.
+  **Smart Contract Address:** `0x1234`

+- **💼 Smart Wallet Integration**
+  Seamlessly connect and interact using integrated smart wallets for a smooth web3 experience.

 - **💪 Feed & Train System**
-  Boost Happiness, Power, and Multiplier to grow your pet’s strength and ranking.
+  Boost your pet’s Happiness, Power, and Multiplier to increase their strength and leaderboard ranking.

+- **🏆 Competitive Leaderboard**
+  Compete with other users to rank at the top of the leaderboard by feeding and training your pets to increase their points.

 - **🦋 Evolution Mechanism**
   Reach point milestones to evolve your pet.
 Each level unlocks new AI-generated story elements and visuals.

-- **🏆 Leaderboard & Clout**
-  Compete to rank the happiest, strongest pets on the network and earn rewards.
+- **🌐 View Minted NFTs**
+  Explore all minted NFT pets at [avjhwdjhbwd.com](https://avjhwdjhbwd.com)

 ---

 ## 🎮 How to Play

 1. **🔓 Connect Wallet**
-   Login with a smart wallet to begin your adventure.
+   Login with your smart wallet to begin your adventure.

 2. **🎨 Generate & Mint Your Pet**
-   Customize its look, backstory, and name.
-Then mint it on-chain.
+   Enter your desired prompts to create a unique AI-generated pet.
+Customize its look, backstory, and name, then mint it on-chain.

 3. **🍗 Feed & 🏋 Train**
    Boost your pet’s stats: